kaitoy/pcap4j/README.md

 1. Install libpcap, WinPcap, or Npcap:<br>
    Install WinPcap (if Windows) or libpcap (if Linux/UNIX).
    It's needed for the unit tests which are run during a build.
-   If you use Npcap, which is an alternative to WinPcap, it needs to be installed with `WinPcap Compatible Mode` on.
 2. Install JDK 1.6+:<br>
    Download and install JDK 1.6 (or newer), and set the environment variable ***JAVA_HOME*** properly.
 3. Install Maven<br>